-To determine the identity of your employer’s workers’ compensation insurance carrier, talk to your employer.
-There also should be a poster in your break room or other common area with information about workers’ compensation and the insurance company’s name.
-You can also confirm your employer’s coverage on the Massachusetts Labor and Workforce Development website.
+To determine the identity of your employer's workers' compensation insurance carrier, talk to your employer.
+There also should be a poster in your break room or other common area with information about workers' compensation and the insurance company's name.
+You can also check your employer's coverage with the Massachusetts Labor and Workforce Development.

 You must report your injury or illness to your employer as soon as possible.
 If you are out of work for five or more days, your employer is required to report your work-related injury or illness to its insurance company and the Department of Industrial Accidents within seven days of the injury.
 This is the official start to your workers' comp claim.

 Massachusetts workers' compensation law provides for a variety of benefits to assist injured workers while they are recovering from their injuries, including medical benefits and disability benefits.

 Medical treatment.
 The insurance company will pay for all reasonable and necessary medical treatment related to your industrial injury or occupational disease.
 This includes doctors' visits, surgeries, hospital stays, prescriptions, and medical devices.
 You can also receive reimbursement for travel to and from doctors' visits.
 Your employer can choose your medical provider for your first visit.
 After that, you can treat with your own doctors.